amitgoel2k/udacity-devops-capstone-project/README.md

 * [CloudFront](https://aws.amazon.com/cloudfront/) to access the website content

 ## Project Overview
-In this project a simple webapp is being built through a CICD pipeline and deployed on a kybernetes cluster in AWS using a Blue/Green Deployment strategy.
+In this project a simple webapp is being built through a CircleCI CICD pipeline and deployed on a kybernetes cluster in AWS using a Blue/Green Deployment strategy.
 The Kubernetes cluster has been built on AWS EC2 instances.

+## The application:

+## Infrastructure:
+Infrastructure creation and deployment is automated via AWS CloudFormation - run in a CircleCI pipeline that can be triggered whenever new code is merged in Github repo.

+## Project Structure

 ## Project Files
 ```